rowanc1/lecture-python-intro/lectures/greek_square.md

 together with a pair of integers that are initial conditions for $y_{-1}, y_{-2}$.

-First, we'll deploy some techniques for solving the difference equations that are also deployed in {doc}`dynam:samuelson`.
+First, we'll deploy some techniques for solving the difference equations that are also deployed in [](dynam:samuelson).

 The characteristic equation associated with difference equation {eq}`eq:second_order` is